dendyyp/cucumber-automation-test/readme.md

 Youtap Indonesia Assessment

+# Test Analysis

+You can check the analysis that I did on Youtap Pos app in the `test_analysis.md` files

+# Automation Script

 ## Prerequisite
 1. Ruby (Make sure you already installed ruby.
 To check installed ruby you can using this command `$rvm list`)
 2. Cucumber (Make sure you already installed cucumber.
 To check you can using this command `$cucumber --version`)